-The following article was written by Harumi Uenami and originally published in “JST News” in February 2016.
-We republish the article courtesy of the Japan Science and Technology Agency.
-The article was translated by Dr. Ken-ichi Aika, Professor Emeritus of Tokyo University.
-We have mentioned the gas turbine program at Tohoku University before (AENews 06Oct16 and AENews 09Feb17).
+This article, originally written by Harumi Uenami and published in the February 2016 edition of “JST News,” is republished here courtesy of the Japan Science and Technology Agency, in translation by Ken-ichi Aika, Professor Emeritus of Tokyo University.
+We have mentioned the gas turbine program at Tohoku University before (in October 2016 and February 2017).
 Dr. Aika brought this article to our attention because it provides the full story of the technology development.

 Hideaki Kobayashi, professor at the Institute of Fluid Science at Tohoku University in Sendai, Japan, has developed the world’s first technology for direct combustion of ammonia in a gas turbine.
 The advance was made in cooperation with the National Institute of Advanced Industrial Science and Technology (AIST) under a program led by Norihiko Iki.

 It has long been known that ammonia is a combustible substance.
 However, because its flame speed is very slow (only one-fifth that of methane), it is challenging to use as a fuel.
 But because ammonia burns without emitting carbon dioxide, it has a role to play in a low-carbon society.
 Kobayashi took on the challenge of combusting ammonia in a stable and efficient process and ultimately succeeded.